 As the name suggests, the customer churn rate is a direct measure of the number of customers who have churned during a given period of time.
 The churn could be attributed to a number of reasons like:

 - Bad onboarding

 - Unmet expectations, etc.

 Of all the customers who have purchased from you, how many of them would make another purchase?
 Repeat purchase probability aims to measure that probability or likelihood.
 It is calculated using the below-mentioned formula:

-Can we measure the beauty of an art in absolute terms?
-Or for the same reason, the depth of an emotion?
+Can we measure the beauty of art in absolute terms?
+Or for the same reason, the depth of emotion?
 These are all abstract concepts that are intangible in nature and hence difficult to measure and monitor.

-Luckily, in the business environs, it is possible to measure customer loyalty.
+Luckily, in business environs, it is possible to measure customer loyalty.
 The metrics discussed above help you measure customer loyalty in an approximate manner.

 Know of any other metrics that measure customer loyalty in a better way?
-Let us know in comments.
+Let us know in the comments.